-Supply Chain as a Service (SCaaS) is a relatively new method of managing a supply chain in which all portions (or at least most) of the process are outsourced to and supported by a third-party company.
-The practice tends to benefit companies in numerous ways but also poses some significant challenges to companies who aren’t ready to jump in with both feet.
+Supply Chain as a Service (SCaaS) is a relatively new method for managing a supply chain.
+With this strategy, portions of the process are outsourced to and supported by a third-party.
+The practice tends to benefit companies in numerous ways but also poses some significant challenges.

 By leveraging cloud-based technology and using the top supply chain practices in the field, many companies are enjoying the rich rewards of SCaaS.
 Let’s take a look at the specific benefits of the model, as well as some challenges with implementation.
 At the end of this article, we’ll tie it all together and discuss what the future of SCaaS looks like in 2021 and beyond.

 How Can SCaaS Benefit Companies?